-FPT_TST_EXP.1.1 The TSF shall run a suite of self-tests during initial start-up and upon request, to demonstrate the correct operation of the hardware portions of the TSF.
-FPT_TST_EXP.1.2 The TSF shall provide the capability to use a TSF-provided cryptographic function to verify the integrity of all TSF data except the following: audit data, [ST AUTHOR -selection: [ST AUTHOR FPT_TST_EXP.1.3 - assignment: other dynamic TSF data for which no integrity validation is meaningful], none].
-The TSF shall provide the capability to use a TSF-provided cryptographic function to verify the integrity of stored TSF executable code.
+- FPT_TST_EXP.1.1 The TSF shall run a suite of self tests during the initial start-up and also either periodically during normal operation, or at the request of an authorized administrator to demonstrate the correct operation of the TSF. - FPT_TST_EXP.1.2 The TSF shall provide authorized administrators with the capability to verify the integrity of stored TSF executable code through the use of the TSF-provided cryptographic services.